heft-lang/hefty-equations/writeup/jfp/response/reviews.md

       (inj₂ y) → convert Ref (k₂ y))

 As the example in 4.2.2 illustrates, this style of scoped syntax lets us simulate transactional exception handling.
+Intuitively, we expect that this observation generalizes, and that we can get interaction à la scoped effects in general, from this style of encoding of scoped effects as scoped algebraic effect syntax.

-However, verifying that the algebraic effect trees resulting from this conversion has similar modularity characteristics as scoped effects and handlers in general is a topic for future work.
+Verifying this, and comparing other modularity characteristics, is a topic for future work.

 > ## Modular Reasoning of Higher-Order Effects
 >